 Gregory David has served as Chief of the Civil Division since April 2018.
 As Civil Chief, Mr. David supervises all civil matters, including affirmative civil enforcement actions that address fraud against the United States and defense of the federal government, its agencies, and employees in civil litigation in the District.

 Prior to his selection as Civil Chief, Mr. David led several significant civil cases on behalf of the Office, including a multi-district False Claims Act investigation that resulted in a $150 million settlement with Amedisys, the largest DOJ recovery ever against a home health company.
 For his work, Mr. David received the Main Justice Civil Division Special Commendation.
 Mr. David has been involved in numerous other affirmative civil enforcement resolutions.
 He has also defended the United States in a variety of different cases that the Office handles.
+Mr. David is a member of the Civil Chief’s Working Group, a component of the Attorney General’s Advisory Committee, and also serves on its Frauds Subcommittee.

 For the last seven years, Mr. David has served as an adjunct professor at the University of Pennsylvania Law School, overseeing third-year law students’ externships within the Civil Division.
 Two former externs now serve as Assistant U.S. Attorneys in civil divisions in other federal districts.